Pele not responding to chemotherapy, moved to end-of-life care: Reports

 "He is stable and his health is showing general improvement.
 (He) will remain in the hospital in the coming days to continue treatment," read the bulletin.

-Afterwards, Pele in an Instagram message thanked the well-wishers for their messages.
+Afterwards, Pele in an Instagram post thanked the well-wishers for their messages.

 "It's always nice to receive positive messages like this.
 Thanks to Qatar for this tribute, and to everyone who sends me good vibes!" wrote Pele.